 Use a brayer to eliminate any air bubbles, working from the center outwards to the edges.

 If you have decided to keep excess fabric along the outer edges, fold them over and attach to the backside of the panel (or affix them later).

-Immediately apply another coat of Rublev Fluid Medium to the face of the canvas.
+Apply one coat of Rublev Fluid Medium to the face of the canvas.

 Auxiliary Support (Braces)